TheDeepDelve/IntelliMotion/README.md

 [![Made with OpenCV](https://img.shields.io/badge/Made%20with-OpenCV-brightgreen.svg)](https://opencv.org/)
 [![Powered by MediaPipe](https://img.shields.io/badge/Powered%20by-MediaPipe-orange.svg)](https://mediapipe.dev/)

 IntelliMotion is a Python-based application for real-time intelligent motion analysis using Google's MediaPipe and OpenCV.
-It detects and tracks human body landmarks (pose, hands, face) for gesture recognition, pose estimation, and interactive applications.
+It detects and tracks human body landmarks (pose and hands) for gesture recognition, pose estimation, and interactive applications.
 The modular design allows for easy extension and customization.

 ---